aeither/OpenRemit/README.md

 2.  **API Layer (`app/trpc/` directory):**
     *   tRPC is used to create a type-safe API between the frontend and backend logic.
-    *   `userRouter.ts`: Manages user creation/updates and CRUD operations for user-specific contacts (name-to-address mappings).
+    *   `userRouter.ts`: Manages user creation/updates and CRUD operations for user-specific contacts (e.g., family member name-to-address mappings).
     *   `aiRouter.ts`: Contains procedures for advanced AI processing.
 For example, `parseUserIntentForNebula` takes raw user chat input or voice commands, uses an LLM (via Vercel AI SDK and Groq) to understand the intent and extract entities.
 If a contact name is mentioned (e.g., "send to Dad"), it calls the `userRouter` to resolve "Dad" to a blockchain address before the information is passed to the client-side Nebula AI.

 3.  **Database (`app/db/` directory):**